mjackson/strata/README.md

 The doc directory contains a number of files that make up the Strata user manual.
 Each file is a chapter of the manual written in JavaScript that contains documentation about a certain feature of the framework and a code example.
+You can view the manual online at http://stratajs.org/manual.

 Each chapter file is runnable using the Strata executable.
 For example, to run the first chapter, you can use the following command (after installing Strata):